 • It is simple and reliable to use

-• It has secure cloud Backup
+• It has a secure cloud Backup

 • Automatic postproduction to mix your track into audio &video mix